phetsims/qa/documentation/qa-book.md

 * axon: Axon is sort of like the nerve system.
 Axon holds code for things related to properties, e.g. the value of a speedometer.
 * babel: Babel holds files of translated strings for HTML5 simulations.
+* bamboo: Bamboo is a charting library built with Scenery.
 * blast: Blast holds code for a simple simulation.
 This simulation only uses code from axon, joist, and scenery.
 Blast diagnoses issues.
 * brand: Brand holds assets for each of the three brands.
 The brands are (1) PhET, (2) PhET-iO, and (3) Adapted from